NexPlayer/Android-SDK/advanced.md

 |---|---|
 | strEngineLibName | The relevant engine library name as a string.|

-#### static native int initDRMManagerMulti (Object nexPlayerHandle, String strEngineLibName) [static]

-Internal use only.
-Please do not use.

 ### NexCaptionSetting.EdgeStyle Enum Reference

 This enumeration defines the caption edge style.